pablorica/statamic_starter_kit/README.md

     Updated "About Us" page with background colours

 0.1.29
-    Default size set to maximun for column element in all viewports
+    Default size set to maximum for column element in all viewports

 0.1.28
     Added scrolldown button antler